 Here's how we want them:

 First, copy this measurements list and be ready to fill it in.
 We'll want you to just copy and paste it back into our conversation window (or notes to seller, if you are doing this prior to the purchase).
-Please don't send us any other format of measurements (and please don't create Google docs), don't change order of measurements, we truly just want this list in particular, copied and pasted back to us.
+Please don't send us any other format of measurements (and please don't create Google docs), don't change order of measurements, do not delete our little abbreviations that make no sense - they are for us - we truly just want this list in particular, copied and pasted back to us in one block, in the conversation window we communicate through.
 We much prefer centimeters as that's what we work in, but if inches is the only option, then please provide them like the following example: 5 1/4 in or even better 5.25 in - I can copy paste this into Google and get quick results in metric.

 Overbust circumference VP: